kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Questions Businesses Actually Ask

-Who should we contact.
+Who should we contact
-What should we prioritize.
+What should we prioritize
 When should we act

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.